onewelcome/dotnet-mvc-oauth-example/README.md

 #### 2.2.1 Setup middleware

-ASP.NET Core provides a OAuth autentication middleware by default.
+ASP.NET Core provides an OAuth autentication middleware by default.
 However we are required to implement our own `OAuthHandler` becouse the standard handler made by Microsoft does not work with the Onegini token server.
 This is due to a conflict in the implementation of the [RFC 6749](https://tools.ietf.org/html/rfc6749#section-2.3.2).
 To fix this issue we implemented our own `OAuthHandler` in the example.
 Take a look inside `~/OneginiAuthClient/AspNet.Security.OAuth.Onegini`.